urbanairship/python-library/docs/static_lists.rst

 object parameters, but the actual list content will be provided by a second call to the upload endpoint.

-The create method has two optional parameters including 'description,' which is a user-provided description of the list, and 'extras,' which is a dictionary of string keys to arbitrary JSON values.
+The StaticList class has two optional parameters including 'description,' which is a user-provided description of the list, and 'extra,' which is a dictionary of string keys to arbitrary JSON values.

 .. code-block:: python

     airship = ua.Airship('app_key', 'master_secret')
     static_list = ua.devices.StaticList(airship, 'list_name')
-    static_list.create('description', 'extras')
+    static_list.description = 'description'
+    static_list.extra = { 'key': 'value' }
+    static_list.create()

 .. automodule:: urbanairship.devices.static_lists
     :members: StaticList